mohamed96321/vim-ide/README.md

   "python.autoComplete.extraPaths": ["python3.11"],
   "python.linting.pylintPath": "python3.11",
   "snippets.ultisnips.pythonPrompt": false,

-  // if you want to add other programming languages not downloaded from coc-global extensions "languageserver": {
+  "_comments": "This is a comment.
+If you want to add other programming languages not downloaded from coc-global extensions, using languageserver, please remove this _comments", "languageserver": {
     "ruby": {
       "command": "solargraph",